 Your 3 feet or arms must be touching the wall at all times, the fourth foot or arm should be used to help you proceed ahead.
 Holding on with both hands means you can free up a foot, and move it up to the next ledge.

 Also, in order to climb, you must trust the rubber on your shoes.
 The rubber creates a good, solid grip on the wall or rock.
 The climbing rubber is much more effective at using the minuscule holds on the rock.
+Do read our important article on how to choose the best rock climbing shoes for more options.

 Keep your body close to the wall